sous-chefs/java/README.md

 See `attributes/default.rb` for default values.

 - `node['java']['install_flavor']` - Flavor of JVM you would like installed (`oracle`, `oracle_rpm`, `openjdk`, `ibm`, `windows`), default `openjdk` on Linux/Unix platforms, `windows` on Windows platforms.
+- `node['java']['install_type']` - Type of Java installation, defauls to jdk, needed for JCE to find the install path of jar's for JDK/JRE installation.
 - `node['java']['jdk_version']` - JDK version to install, defaults to `'6'`.
 - `node['java']['java_home']` - Default location of the "`$JAVA_HOME`".
 To configure this attribute for `ibm`, `ibm_tar`, and `oracle_rpm` install flavors, you must use an attribute precedence of `force_default` or higher in your attribute file.
 - `node['java']['set_etc_environment']` - Optionally sets JAVA_HOME in `/etc/environment` for Default `false`.